cielziyun/CODEWORDs/SKO/WEEK 2/readme.md

 *Screenshot of "a selfie" in Minecraft*

 ## Introduction to Github
-Karen and Andy walked us through the basic functions of github.
-It is kinkd of like a place where I can store documents and codes.
-I established my first repository and explored a bit of chatacters and paragraphs of using github.
+Karen and Andy walked us through some basic information of GitHub.
+I totally had no idea about what it is and what it works for.
+Later in week 4, I realized it is a digital space where I can store documents and codes.
+We can even use it to create our own websites by adding a "github.io".
+I established my first repository and learnt to use markdowns of writing in the readme.md files.

 # REFLECTION
-It is a good chance to see lots of impress typeface designs, as sometimes it's difficult to find impactful information by a single person.
-The typefaces that Andy showed to us were very impressed, I particularly loved geometric liked typefaces, they looked tidy and are read friendly.
+It is a good chance to see lots of impress typeface designs, as it's difficult to find as much information as it by ourselves.
+The typefaces that Andy showed to us were very cool.
+I particularly loved geometric typefaces by Anh Sangsoo, they looked tidy and are read friendly.

-Performances through digital spaces are very new for me; However, I felt wired when I saw the performance through youtube that Andy shared with the class.
-Therefore, I disregard the digital spaces of Sims and Second life to avoid the queer feelings and choose Minecraft at last.
-I thought by using Minecraft, I can probably make a more lovely and less stressful performance outcome.
+Performances through digital spaces are very new for me.
+I felt wired when I saw the performance through youtube that Andy shared with the class.
+Therefore, I disregard the digital spaces of Sims and Second life to avoid the queer feelings and choose Minecraft at last:(  I thought by using Minecraft, I can probably make a more lovely performance outcome.